talmonf/kombuchify.github.io/docs/2nd-fermentation.md

 during the second fermentation:

 -   Any kind of fruits (full or smashed) or syrop
-    -   Orange / mandarin (you can use the peel too which has a different flavor)
+    -   Orange / Mandarin / Lemon (you can use the peel too which has a different flavor)
     -   Peach
     -   Apricot
     -   Apple